Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 690+ reviews

 Model family

-Claude (Anthropic) — production tier.
-Coachy moves to newer Claude versions as they release; we don't fork or self-host weights.
+Production-tier frontier models.
+Coachy moves to newer versions as they release; we don't fork or self-host weights.

 Access pattern

-Authenticated API.
-Each apprentice conversation is a server-side call to the Anthropic Claude API; the model itself runs on Anthropic infrastructure, not in your tenant or ours.
+Authenticated gateway.
+Each apprentice conversation is a server-side call through Lovable Cloud's AI gateway; the model runs on the provider's infrastructure, not in your tenant or ours.

-Claude leads peer models on the qualities that matter for tutoring: nuanced explanation, careful reasoning, respecting safety guidelines, and resisting the temptation to give straight answers when a Socratic question is the better teaching move.
-We benchmarked Claude vs alternatives during build and continue to compare.
+We benchmark frontier models on the qualities that matter for tutoring: nuanced explanation, careful reasoning, respecting safety guidelines, and resisting the temptation to give straight answers when a Socratic question is the better teaching move.
+We compared candidates during build and continue to compare; the engine can change, the standards don't.

 Versioning